jvermeir/flow/README.md

 ## Import in IntelliJ

 ```
-Create a new project:
+Create a new project by importing pom.xml from the root of this folder

-import ./pom.xml

 Add the test project 'flow-test'"